Xon77/Live4Life/README.md

 1. Install SuperCollider.
 2. Put sc3-plugins in your SuperCollider Extensions folder.
 3. Install all the Quarks mentionned above.
-4. After installing all this, put the folder `4Live4Life_Extensions` in your SuperCollider Extensions folder.
+4. After recompiling, put the folder `4Live4Life_Extensions` in your SuperCollider Extensions foldern and recompile again.

 ## Contribute